Most of our impact is positive and happens indirectly via the work that we do to help our 3,038 signatories implement the Principles.

 We strive to make sure our events are as green as possible.
-For example, we acknowledge that PRI in Person has the potential to impact the environment and that it is our duty to proactively manage this.
-As always, we took various measures at PRI in Person 2018 to ensure that the event was delivered as sustainably as possible.
-For example:
+We acknowledge that our annual event, PRI in Person, has the potential to impact the environment and as such we have a duty to proactively manage this.

-- PRI in Person strives to use as little paper as possible: there was no paper delegate pack and exhibitors were discouraged from distributing hard copies of their own literature.
+- PRI in Person 2019 was again a ‘paper-free’ conference.
+As such there was no paper delegate pack and exhibitors were discouraged from providing paper handouts.

-- All banners, carpets and furniture were reusable or recyclable; lanyards, badge holders, conference pens and delegate bags were all made from recycled, sustainable materials.
+- We used reusable and recyclable banners, carpets and furniture, while the lanyards, badge holders, conference pens and bags provided to delegates are sourced from recycled, sustainable materials.

 Our employees have the right to work in an environment of dignity and respect.
 We are accredited as a Living Wage Employer, whereby we ensure that our staff are paid a salary that will ensure a good standard of life.